-Many businesses utilize the services of a third-party administrator (TPA).
-A TPA manages claims on behalf of another company.
-Businesses often hire a TPA because they have opted to self-insure a portion of their liability, property, or workers compensation risks.
-Companies may also utilize a TPA to administer health, dental or other benefit plans they have funded themselves.
+Third-party administrators (TPAs) provide claims administrative services to businesses.
+Many serve mid-sized or large companies that have opted to self-insure a portion of their liability, commercial property, or workers compensation risks.
+They may also administer claims on behlaf of businesses that have self-funded their health, dental or other benefit plans.
 TPAs range in size from very small to very large companies.
-The 10 largest TPAs appear in the table below.
+The 10 largest TPAs are listed in the table below.

 10 Largest Third-Party Administrators

-The following list is based on data provided by Business Insurance, an insurance news and information publication.
-The TPAs are ranked in descending order according to annual revenue (in U.S. dollars).
+The revenues cited in the following list are derived from data published by Business Insurance, an insurance news and information publication.
+The TPAs are ranked in descending order according to gross revenue (in U.S. dollars) generated in 2017.

 |2||Crawford & Co./ Broadspire||Atlanta, GA||Multiline||1.1 BN|

 |3||UMR Inc.||Wausau, W||Employee Benefits only||830 MM|